Adniel/swedwise.labelapp/README.md

 $ ./venv/bin/pip install pyramid
 $ ./venv/bin/pip install reportlab

+Make sure there is a folder for temporary label files as referenced in config.py e g.
+TEMP_FILE_PATH = './out/'

+If you want to keep a copy of the created label in the TEMP_FILE_PATH, set REMOVE_LABEL_FILES to False, it is set to True by default

 Run application by using:
 $ ./venv/bin/python application.py

-Set up supervisor according to documentation
+Set up supervisor according to separate documentation